Orange-OpenSource/a11y-guidelines/src/en/articles/watch-december-january-2025.md

 ## Technical points

-- The links between seo and a11y: https://www.a11y-collective.com/blog/seo-and-accessibility/
+- The links between SEO and a11y: https://www.a11y-collective.com/blog/seo-and-accessibility/
 - Doing your dynamic regions right: https://access42.net/quand-utiliser-live-regions-aria/
 - Aria-label(ledby), not to be used with any tag, important: https://benmyers.dev/blog/dont-use-aria-label-on-static-text-elements/
 - Status messages, even accessible ones, can cause problems: https://cerovac.com/a11y/2024/12/potential-dangers-of-status-messages/
 - Aria-description does not translate: https://adrianroselli.com/2025/01/aria-description-does-not-translate.html
 - Putting alternative texts to images in BlueSky: https://bsky.app/profile/oedipusnj.bsky.social/post/3jywm7v5vtl2y
-- The WCAG criterion "1.4.10-Resizing" should soon evolve, with many examples to explain the cases of compliance or not: https://deploy-preview-4055--wcag2.netlify.app/understanding/reflow
+- The WCAG criterion "1.4.10-Reflow" should soon evolve, with many examples to explain the cases of compliance or not: https://deploy-preview-4055--wcag2.netlify.app/understanding/reflow
 - As always, Julie Moynat shares her good advice, this time it concerns the accessibility of links that open in a new window or tab (fr): https://www.lalutineduweb.fr/lien-ouverture-nouvelle-fenetre-accessible/

 ## Feedback

 - Still the same observation: https://carmemias.com/why-are-we-so-rubbish-at-accessibility/
-- Annotation its are not everything, read: https://ericwbailey.website/published/accessibility-annotation-kits-only-annotate/#so%2C-what-can-we-do-about-this%3F
+- Annotation kits are not everything, read: https://ericwbailey.website/published/accessibility-annotation-kits-only-annotate/#so%2C-what-can-we-do-about-this%3F
 - Evolution of the a11y of Luxembourg public sites (fr): https://accessibilite.public.lu/fr/news/2025-01-15-rapport2024.html
 - Thoughts on the profession of a11y specialist: https://blog.hello-bokeh.fr/2025/01/07/accessibility-operations-reflexions-sur-le-metier/
-- A screen reader user and status sites, to read (fr): https://www.sylduch-conseil.fr/creer-espace-pro-site-impots/
+- A screen reader user facing a french governement website, to read (fr): https://www.sylduch-conseil.fr/creer-espace-pro-site-impots/
 - Front devs and a11y, the base: https://martijnhols.nl/blog/accessibility-essentials-every-front-end-developer-should-know

 ## Mobile app, mobile web

-- Since you can never be better served than by yourself, let's start by recalling that Orange has just published essential checklists for the self-assessment of projects: <a href="https://a11y-guidelines.orange.com/fr/mobile/android/checklist/">the 11 essential criteria Android</a> and <a href="<https://a11y-guidelines.orange.com/fr/mobile/ios/checklist/">the 11 essential iOS criteria</a>
+- Since you can never be better served than by yourself, let's start by recalling that Orange has just published essential checklists for the self-assessment of projects: <a href="https://a11y-guidelines.orange.com/en/mobile/android/checklist/">the 11 essential criteria Android</a> and <a href="<https://a11y-guidelines.orange.com/en/mobile/ios/checklist/">the 11 essential iOS criteria</a>
 - Android unveils 6 new features, an update on the changes: https://www.frandroid.com/android/2432052_android-devoile-6-nouvelles-fonctionnalites-le-point-sur-les-changements
 - You can't reach certain parts of the UI using keyboard navigation?
 Maybe you forgot about the "Keyboard Navigation Clusters": https://cerovac.com/a11y/2024/12/testing-navigation-with-physical-keyboard-on-android-hint-keyboard-navigation-cluster/
 - Daniel Devesa iOS Advent Calendar Compilation: https://dadederk.github.io/post/2024-12-06-01/